YonatanReuvenIsraeli/File-Hider-Extracter/README.md

 # File Hider/Extacter
-A tool for alternate sata streams.
+This tool allows you to hide and extract alternate data streams in Windows.